huzeifa/starter-hugo-academic-sakina/content/project/class-7-acids-and-bases/index.md

 Alkalis are substances that turn litmus paper blue and have a pH more than 7.
 Alkalis are soluble bases.

-Acids and Bases can cancel each other out to become neutral

-Neutral substances have a pH of 7
+Acids and Bases can cancel each other out to become neutral.
+Neutral substances have a pH of 7.

 The pH scale measured using Universal Indicator shows the strength of acids and alkalis from 1 to 14.